terran6/terra-python-tutorial/README.md

 After broadcasting the transaction to the Terra node, the `result` variable will hold all relevant information about our request, including if it was successfully completed or not.
 In the Jupyter Notebook files in this repository, you may utilize a helper function which will neatly present this information for you.

 <sub>**Note on Gas Estimation:** _In `CreateTxOptions`, the setting of the "gas" parameter to "auto" estimates the amount of gas that may be needed for processing the transaction.
-The "gas_adjustment" parameter allows for this value to be increased in order to meet the minimum gas requirement for processing if the value is determined to be too small.
+The "gas_adjustment" parameter allows for this value to be increased in order to meet the minimum gas requirement for processing if the estimated value is determined to be too small.
 In order to ensure acceptance of our transaction, we have decided to set this parameter to a value of 1.5.
 You may experiment with different parameter values to evaluate which configuration is best for you._</sub>
 <br/>
 <br/>

 ## Swapping Digital Currencies

 In the case that you would like to swap one of your Terra assets for another, you may broadcast a swap message to the Terra node.
-In this example, we utilize our previously initialized wallet, test1, to swap 1 Luna to UST and pay the transaction fee with our Terra Korean Won (KRT) asset.
+In this example, we utilize our previously initialized wallet, test1, to swap 1 Luna to UST.
+We also specify that we will pay the transaction fee with our TerraKRW (KRT) assets.

 ```python
 from terra_sdk.client.lcd.api.tx import CreateTxOptions